-Mind and Body Approaches for Cancer Symptoms and Treatment Side Effects: What the Science Says
+Complementary Psychological and/or Physical Approaches for Cancer Symptoms and Treatment Side Effects: What the Science Says

 Clinical Guidelines, Scientific Literature, Info for Patients:

-Mind and Body Approaches for Cancer Symptoms and Treatment Side Effects
+Complementary Psychological and/or Physical Approaches for Cancer Symptoms and Treatment Side Effects

 What Does the Research Show?

-Several clinical practice guidelines from the Society for Integrative Oncology based on systematic reviews of many randomized controlled trials, as well as guidelines from the American College of Chest Physicians report there is some demonstrated efficacy for acupuncture for relief of some cancer-related symptoms and treatment side effects.
+Several clinical practice guidelines from the Society for Integrative Oncology based on systematic reviews of many randomized controlled trials, as well as guidelines from the American College of Chest Physicians, report there is some demonstrated efficacy for acupuncture for relief of some cancer-related symptoms and treatment side effects.